JecaTosovic/ConservedWaterSearch/docs/source/installation.rst

 Installation via conda
 ======================

-ConservedWaterSearch is currently not available through conda, but will be soon TM.
+ConservedWaterSearch is currently not available through conda, but will be soon.

 All the dependencies can be installed from `conda-forge <https://conda-forge.org/>`_ using :code:`conda` (or :code:`mamba`):